 - Watson, K.M., and Schopp, R.D., 2009, Methodology for estimation of flood magnitude and frequency for New Jersey streams: U.S. Geological Survey Scientific Investigations Report 2009-5167

 - Watson, K.M., and McHugh, A.R., 2014, Regional regression equations for the estimation of selected monthly low-flow duration and frequency statistics at ungaged sites on streams in New Jersey: U.S. Geological Survey Scientific Investigations Report 2014–5004, 59 p.

 General information on the Interactive Map application, as well as specific sources and computation methods for basin characteristics are available here.

-Footnote for New Jersey StreamStats: Although 1990 population density was used for the development of the regression equations in SIR 2009-5167, the New Jersey StreamStats application will offer the more current 2000 population-density data.
+NOTE 1: Although 1990 population density was used for the development of the regression equations in SIR 2009-5167, the New Jersey StreamStats application uses the more current 2000 population-density data.

 StreamStats for New Jersey was developed in cooperation the New Jersey Department of Environmental Protection and the U.S. Army Corps of Engineers.

 Contact Us if you experience any problems with this application.